coleygroup/shepherd-score/README.md

     - Checks validity, pre-/post-xTB relaxation
     - Calculates 2D graph properties
 - `ConsistencyEval`
-    - Inherits from `ConfEval` and evaluates if the jointly generated molecule and its interaction profiles are consistent with the true interaction profile with 3D similarity scoring functions
+    - Inherits from `ConfEval` and evaluates the consistency of the molecule's jointly generated interaction profiles with the true interaction profiles using 3D similarity scoring functions
 - `ConditionalEval`
     - Inherits from `ConfEval` and evaluates the 3D similarity between generated molecules and the target molecule

 **Note**: Evaluations can be run from any molecule's atomic numbers and positions with explicit hydrogens (i.e., straight from an xyz file).

 ### Examples

+Full jupyter notebook tutorials/examples for evaluations are found in the [`examples`](./examples/) folder.
+Some minimal examples are below.

 ```python
 from shepherd_score.evaluations.evalutate import ConfEval
 from shepherd_score.evaluations.evalutate import UnconditionalEvalPipeline